cardano-community/koios-go-client/README.md

 **[Koios API] is Elastic Cardano Query Layer!**

-> A consistent query layer for developers to build upon Cardano, with
+> A consistent query layer for developers to build upon Cardano,
-> multiple, redundant endpoints that allow $$for easy scalability.
+> with multiple, redundant endpoints that allow for easy scalability.

 **[Koios API] Client Library for Go**